Survivors of deadly Midwest tornado sift through wreckage

 Illinois State Police spokesman Dustin Pierce said about 120 people were injured in Washington.

-An 80-year-old man and his 78-year-old sister were killed in Washington County, about 200 miles (320 km) south of Peoria, County Coroner Mark Styninger said.
+An 80-year-old man and his 78-year-old sister were killed in Washington County, about 200 miles south of Peoria, County Coroner Mark Styninger said.

 The three were killed in Massac County on the Kentucky border when a tornado devastated several neighborhoods, emergency officials said.

-Note: (This story has been corrected to change infant's age in paragraph 1)